J-1 Visa COO Jobs

 Clarify the two-year home residency requirement early

-The J-1 Specialist category often carries a two-year home residency requirement, which restricts immediate H-1B or green card transitions afterward.
+The J-1 Specialist category often carries a two-year home residency requirement, which restricts immediate H-1B visa or green card transitions afterward.
 Confirm with your designated sponsor whether your country of nationality and field of expertise trigger this requirement before accepting any host employer offer.

 Negotiate who absorbs the sponsor administrative fees